cybozu-go/moco/docs/design.md

 ### How to make a backup

 Users can declare the settings of full dump backup with `mysqldump` and binary log backup with `mysqlbinlog` via `MySQLCluster` CR.
 The configurable settings are:
-- `dumpInterval`: The backup interval of full dumps
+- `dumpSchedule`: The backup interval of full dumps
-- `binlogInterval`: The backup interval of binary logs
+- `binlogSchedule`: The backup interval of binary logs
 - `objectStorageEndpoint`: The URL of object storage where the operator makes backups

 ### How to execute master switchover

-Users can execute master switchover via `MySQLCluster` CR using the following fields:
+Users can execute master switchover via `MySQLCluster` CR using the following field:
-- `preferredMaster`: The array of indexes which instance is preferred as master
+- `preferredMasterIndexes`: The array of indexes which instance is preferred as master
-- `switchOverAt`: The time when a switchover is performed

 ### How to perform Point-in-Time-Recovery(PiTR)